Updated on January 27, 2023

-I added labels using my label maker.
-I labeled one folder for each grade, plus added a folder to the beginning of the box labeled 1 – 3 years where I can keep artwork they made before they started preschool.
+The labels include one folder for each grade, plus I added a folder to the beginning of the box labeled 1 – 3 years where I can keep artwork they made before they started preschool.

 Bebas is the font I used.